thepassle/astro-service-worker/blog.md

 </html>
 ```

 Wouldn't this be amazing?
-This code could run both on the server, as well as in a service worker. ⚠️ _However!_ As cool as this would be, we're not quite there _yet_.
-There are a few changes to be done in Astro to make this a reality, which I'll get into later in this blogpost, but spoiler alert; They're already in the works, and not far off.
+This code could run both on the server, as well as in a service worker. _However!_ As cool as this would be, we're not quite there.
+Currently, Astro doesn't yet support streaming responses, we'll get into that in a little bit, but for now dream along with me for a minute.

-What would happen in this code snippet is the following: On initial visit, the server renders this page, much like in Jeff's blog example.
-After the initial visit, the service worker gets installed and takes over, which means that from now on, _the exact same_ code can get rendered by the service worker in the browser instead, and deliver responses immediately.
+What would happen in the code snippet is the following: On initial visit, the server renders this page, much like in Jeff's blog example.
+The service worker then gets installed and can take control of requests, which means that from then on, _the exact same_ code can get rendered by the service worker in the browser instead, and deliver responses immediately.

 Furthermore, in this example the `<Header/>` and `<Sidemenu/>` are static components and can be streamed immediately.
 The `fetch` promise returns a response, which body is...
 You guessed it, a stream!
 This means the browser can already start rendering the header (which may also start download other assets), render the sidemenu, and then immediately start streaming the result of the `fetch` to the browser.